mindhash/goFlow/README.md

 # goFlow
-GoFlow is a simple distributed workflow that follows minimalistic approach for sync/async task execution.
+GoFlow is a simple distributed workflow that follows minimalistic approach for handling sync/async tasks.
 It can be used for orchestrating background flows, process integrations and tasklist management.

 The project is under active development and  apporaching first release in Oct 2015.